Famous orphaned gorilla dies in arms of caregiver who saved her as a baby - NewsBreak

 “It is with heartfelt sadness that Virunga announces the death of beloved orphaned mountain gorilla, Ndakasi, who had been under the care of the park’s Senkwekwe Center for more than a decade,” a statement from the park said this week.

 “Ndakasi took her final breath in the loving arms of her caretaker and lifelong friend, Andre Bauma,” said the statement, adding that she died on Sept.
-26 following a prolonged illness in which her condition rapidly deteriorated.Columbus Zoo plans to appeal denial of accreditation
+26 following a prolonged illness in which her condition rapidly deteriorated.Former KU point guard signs with Lakers

 Ndakasi was just two months old when rangers found her clinging to the lifeless body of her mother who had been gunned down by armed militia in 2007.
 Bauma comforted her that first night by holding her to his bare chest and he continued caring for her since then.
 She was transferred to the Senkwekwe Center after its creation in 2009 and lived with other orphaned mountain gorillas viewed as too vulnerable to return to the wild.